-The calculated flood level 1:200-year flood level including allowances for climate change is between +1.0m-1.6m above the existing site ground level.
-On this basis the property will be two storeys with all habitable accommodation to be set at +1.00m above the existing ground level in accordance with EA standing advice.
+The proposed development is for a number single storey dwelling.
+The calculated flood level 1:100-year fluvial flood level including allowances for climate change is +1.00m above the existing site ground level.
+The calculated flood level 1:200-year tidal flood level including allowances for climate change is between +0.75-1.0m above the existing site ground level.

-Flood resilient construction is to be used to a height 300mm above the predicted flood depth and demountable defences to 600mm above FFL are to be installed.
+On this basis the dwellings will have a finished floor level of +1.00m above the existing ground level in accordance with EA standing advice.
+Flood resilient construction is to be used to a height 300mm above the predicted flood depth.